Stripe PHP Payment Integration Guide

 }

-Store the PaymentIntent ID in your database at this point so you can match webhook events back to your internal records later.
+Store the PaymentIntent ID in your database alongside the order record at this stage.
+You need this to match webhook events back to your internal records later.

 Include Stripe.js in your HTML page before the closing body tag: